 Remember that leak where a bunch of HTC device names turned up in some code?
 Well, the small spring became a river this week when a virtual roadmap for HTC's 2010 plans burst onto the scene.
 Images, specs, marketing categories, carriers, release dates...it's all there.
 I can't verify any of the information is accurate, but it seems likely that a chunk of it is.

-At first site, I thought it was fake - nothing but mud in the water.
+At first sight, I thought it was fake - nothing but mud in the water.
 Now, I'm thinking I should start deciding on my next device.
 Scratch that.
 I might have decided already (see image above).
 One phone that didn't turn up in the second leak was the Espresso - thought to be a QWERTY-packin' successor to the European Hero.

 The non-HTC rumors of the week (that's how Android works, right?
 There's HTC and then everyone else) include a bit about the Moto Backflip being headed for AT&T, more Moto Sholes Tablet shots, what could be the first Android iDEN phone, and an image that folks are saying is the Saturn.